 Jet Lag happens to everyone, even the best of us.
 No matter if you are a Frequent Flyer, a Road Warrior or a once a year adventurer.
-Jet lag is not fun and the bane of every traveller.
-Especially if you are Australian- it takes ages to fly to anywhere.
+Jet lag is not fun and the bane of every traveler.
+Especially if you are Australian- it takes ages to fly anywhere.
 Even flying to somewhere close by like Wellington New Zealand takes between 3 to 9 hours (depending on which part of Australia you are).
-So you can say that we are a bunch of long haul specialist!
+So you can say that we are a bunch of long-haul specialists!

 - Spending long hours on the plane could cause dehydration which contributes to tiredness.
 Drink regularly.
 Drink plenty of water before, during and after your flight

 - Avoid consuming caffeine or anything diuretics on the day of your flight as it will contribute towards dehydrating you